ENCCS/openmp-gpu/content/target.rst

 1.the host creates the data environments on the device(s)

-2.the host maps data to the device data environment, which is data movement to the device
+2.the host maps data to the device data environment

 3.the host offloads OpenMP target regions to the target device to be  executed